Man dies at Lake Pueblo State Park while trying to recover pool floatie - KRDO

 Man dies at Lake Pueblo State Park while trying to recover pool floatie

-LAKE PUEBLO STATE PARK, Colo.
-(KRDO) -- A man's body was recovered from seven feet of water Sunday night at Lake Pueblo State Park after he went missing just off the north shore Sunday afternoon.
+LAKE PUEBLO STATE PARK, Colorado (KRDO) — A man’s body was recovered from seven feet of water Sunday night at Lake Pueblo State Park after he went missing just off the north shore Sunday afternoon.

 According to Colorado Parks and Wildlife, rangers got a call for help at around 4:30 p.m. saying that a man went missing “as he tried to retrieve an inflatable pool floatie” that drifted away from the shore.
 This happened near the Sailboard area west of the dam.